Stereotypes of groups within the United States: Criminals

-African Americans have been the subject of stereotyping and racism for centuries, stereotypes of African Americans have continued to be prevalent in our society.
+African Americans have been the subject of stereotyping and racism for centuries, stereotypes of African Americans have continued to be prevalent in wider society.
 One of the most common stereotypes is that of African Americans as violent criminals.
 This is a stereotype that has been documented by social psychologists for decades and continues to be relevant to our modern society.
 Proponents of this stereotype will cite statistics like the one released by the FBI that states in 2015, 51.1% of those arrested for homicide were African American, despite African American people only accounting for 13.4% of the total United States population.
 This has raised some rebuttals against the validity of the statement such as the fact that it doesn't take into account African Americans acquitted, of which 47% of exonerations since 2016 have been of African Americans.
 As a result of this stereotype African Americans are 5 times more likely to be stopped without just cause by the police than their white counterparts.
 Evidence of this stereotype can be seen in New York City's "Stop and Frisk" policy, which has since been deemed unconstitutional.
 However, during its legality between 2004 and 2012 over 4.4 million people were stopped, of those 4.4 million, 80% were black and Latino residents.

 Drug addicts

 A similar stereotype of African Americans as drug addicts emerged after President Nixon launched the "war on drugs".
 The effort to fight this war on drugs was later emboldened by President Reagan.
-This led to new laws being implemented such as minimum sentences for different drug uses.
+This led to new laws being implemented, such as minimum sentences for different drug uses.
 One significant difference in mandatory sentences was between crack cocaine and powder cocaine.
 While only 5 grams of crack was enough for a 5 year sentence, 500 grams of powder cocaine was necessary for a 5 year sentence.
 This is despite the fact that crack and powder are nearly identical with no pharmaceutical difference.
 One big difference between the two drugs is that African Americans were more likely to use crack in their lifetime than white people, whereas racial minorities are at less risk of powder cocaine use.
 This led to more African Americans being sentenced and sent to prison, with nearly 81% of convicted crack users being Black.
-The war on drugs reinforced the stereotype of African Americans as drug users and crack addicts, when in reality young white adults were found to be more likely to have used illicit drugs than black young adults.
+The war on drugs reinforced the stereotype of African Americans as drug users and crack addicts, when in reality, young white adults were found to be more likely to have used illicit drugs than black young adults.